2025 - 2027

 Sustainability

-Under the motto "Sustainability – from sustainable to regenerative tourism", the second Ideation Jam of the European INSPIRES project took place on June 5, 2025, in Rovaniemi, Finland.
+The second Ideation Jam of the European INSPIRES project took place on June 5, 2025, in Rovaniemi, Finland.
 The event was organized by the Lapland University of Applied Sciences with support from the Tourism Agency of the Province of Antwerp.
 More than 20 committed small and medium-sized tourism enterprises (SMEs) from Belgium, Bulgaria, Germany, Finland, Spain, and Poland participated in this innovative online format.

 Regenerative Tourism as a Shared Goal